IISweetHeartII/bugshot/backend/docs/PPT_OUTLINE.md

 ```

 ### Speaker Notes
-"In summary, Bugshot provides comprehensive error monitoring with intelligent grouping and multi-channel alerts.
-We successfully applied OOP concepts including Strategy and Observer patterns.
+"To summarize, Bugshot provides: Real-time error monitoring with SDK integration, Intelligent error grouping using SHA-256 hashing, Priority-based alerting through multiple channels, And session replay for debugging.
+We successfully applied core OOP concepts: Encapsulation, Inheritance, and Polymorphism.
+We also used Strategy, Observer, and Builder patterns.
+This project gave us hands-on experience with full-stack development and object-oriented design.
 Thank you for your attention."

 ---

-## Slide 16: Q&A
+## Slide 15: Q&A

 ### Content
 ```